Text Alert FAQ

 Link to weekday schedule | Link to weekend schedule

-Yes, just add the stations where you need elevator information to your subscription.
+Yes.
+While setting up your subscription, select the station(s) where you wish to receive elevator updates.
 If a station you choose has elevator access, a button will appear asking if you would like to “Subscribe to Elevator Alerts”.
-Click the button to turn on the option for elevator alerts.
+Click the button to turn on the option to receive elevator alerts.
+Whenever an elevator is out of order, you'll get an alert.
+Please note, some elevators are not owned or maintained by Caltrain, so there may be delays in receiving information.

 Yes.
 Anytime a conductor alerts Caltrain about a bike car being at capacity on a particular train, we’ll create an alert.
 Please note capacity alerts are dependent on manual capacity check by the conductor on board.